 If you want even more Fallblox levels to play with, we’ve got just the thing!
-Each of the QR Codes shown below will add a new stage to your game, giving you even more ways to enjoy the Fallblox experience!
+Each of the QR Code patterns shown below will add a new stage to your game, giving you even more ways to enjoy the Fallblox experience!

 Here’s how to use them:

 And that’s it!
-Any QR Codes levels saved to your Nintendo 3DS can be played from Fallblox Studio by selecting the puzzle and tapping ‘Play’.
-We hope you enjoy them – keep checking this page for more QR Codes appearing in the near future!
+Any QR Code levels saved to your Nintendo 3DS can be played from Fallblox Studio by selecting the puzzle and tapping ‘Play’.
+We hope you enjoy them – keep checking this page for more QR Code patterns appearing in the near future!